-However, instead of a quantitative risk assessment, the FDA dismissed the study with unfounded criticisms which were presented in two statements by FDA's Dr. Shuren posted on the FDA website, the 2020 Literature Review and FDA's official letters.
+However, instead of a quantitative risk assessment, the FDA dismissed the study with unfounded criticisms which were presented in two statements by FDA's Dr. Shuren posted on the FDA website in November and February of 2018, the 2020 Literature Review and FDA's official letters.